T

 Insider tips

-• Utilize Taipei's efficient MRT system for easy travel between attractions.
+• Utilize Taipei's efficient MRT system for easy and affordable transportation.

 • Learn a few basic Mandarin phrases; while English is spoken in tourist areas, locals appreciate the effort.